 Comment added on Augsust 4th, 2023: Gold’s correlation between TIP, stocks, gold is still intact.
 The fact that TIP refuses to decline has positive implications for gold and stocks.

 It is clear that we have sufficient confirmation from the gold chart patterns on all timeframes as well as gold’s leading indicators that gold may stabilize and remain range bound in 2023.

 The U.S. Dollar does have less upside potential than downside potential in 2023.
 The same accounts for Treasuries.
 Inflation expectations should resume their uptrend at a certain point in 2023.

-Our #gold price forecast for 2023 is mildly bullish with a price of $2,000.
-We expect $GOLD to peak somewhere in the 2nd half of 2023 provided it respects $1,600 in the first half of 2023.
+Our #gold price forecast for 2023 is mildly bullish with a price of $2,100.
+We expect $GOLD to peak somewhere in the 2nd half of 2023 provided it respects $1,700 in the first half of 2023 (which it did).
 Click To Tweet

 Should investors focus on gold or silver in 2023?

 Our answer is very clear: silver!